Bis10/Bis10/README.md

 - 👋 Hi, I’m **Bishnu Suyel**
-- 💞️ I’m looking to collaborate on any javascript project.
+- 💞️ I’m looking to collaborate on any react and symfony project.
 - 📫 Reach me: _suyel2007@gmail.com_
 - Find me on: [Linkedin](https://www.linkedin.com/in/bishnu-suyel)